Budibase/website/content/blog/automation/business-process-management-tools.md

 We’ve also created more than 50 fully customizable, deployment-ready, free [app templates](https://budibase.com/templates) to get you started.

 To start building tools the smart, easy way, sign up for Budibase today.

+Take a look at our ultimate guide to [business process management](blog/automation/business-process-management).